 Allow Broadcasters to Continue Negotiating in the Free Market

-Congress and the FCC should allow broadcasters and pay-TV operators to continue to conduct private, market driven negotiations for retransmission consent and avoid tilting the scales in favor of either party.
-Government intervention would only disrupt a marketplace that has resulted in more programming choices and services for local television viewers.
+Congress should allow broadcasters and pay-TV operators to continue to conduct private, market-driven negotiations for retransmission consent and avoid tilting the scales in favor of either entity.